+What to Expect

+Crew

-Crew All participants belong to a crew consisting of at least two adult leaders, a Senior Patrol Leader, and youth participants.
+All participants belong to a crew consisting of at least two adult leaders, a Senior Patrol Leader, and youth participants.
 A Northern Lights High Adventure Guide accompanies all Crews.
-Crew maximum is 12 participants including adult leaders, and all youth must be 13 years old or have completed the 7th grade by January 1, 2020.
-NLHA Guide The Guide is a highly trained, adult NLHA staff member who serves as a teacher and resource for your Crew.
+Crew maximum is 12 participants including adult leaders, and all youth must be 14 years old or have completed the 7th grade by January 1, 2022.

+NLHA Trek Leader Guide

+The Guide is a highly trained, adult NLHA staff member who serves as a teacher and resource for your Crew.
 The Guide reinforces the principles of Scouting, and is trained in outdoor education, orienteering, and Wilderness First Aid.
 Guides will consult and communicate through the SPL/President during the trek, but in order to ensure the highest level of safety they have the right to make all final decisions.

 Crew Leadership Scouting and Venturing is specifically designed to develop youth leadership.
 A well-qualified Scout or Venturer should be selected as the SPL (Senior Patrol Leader) or President early in the planning of your trek.
 The SPL or President is responsible for leading the pace of travel during the day and establishing the Crew duty roster for camp chores.
 Adult Leadership A minimum of two adult leaders are asked to accompany each Crew.
-Each Crew must present proof that one adult leader is currently certified in CPR and one adult leader is currently certified in Wilderness First Aid, BSA Weather Hazards, and all adults must have proof of current YPT certification.
+Each Crew must present proof that one adult leader is currently certified in Wilderness First Aid, BSA Weather Hazards, and all adults must have proof of current YPT certification.
 All Participants All participants youth and adult must pass the BSA Swim Check, given upon arrival at NLHA Base, as well as submit a complete and current (within 1 year) BSA Medical Form and allergy form, and meet all age, weight, and health requirements.
 NLHA reserves the right to decline participation or modify the trek as needed if participants do not meet health and safety guidelines.
 It is strongly encouraged that Crews train physically together in anticipation for their Alaskan adventure, including overnight hikes, canoe floats, and gear shakedowns.
+Choosing Your Adventure All treks are welcomed from the Fairbanks International Airport by NLHA Trek Guides, and typically spend the first day visiting local educational and historical attractions to set the stage for the experiences to come.
+Trek Guides will go over required gear, and Crews will have time to pick up anything they have forgotten at one of the local sporting goods stores.
+Crews will also have a few opportunities to shop for local souvenirs, as well as time in the Scout Shop during their visit.